DevOps Skills: What Recruiters Should Look for in Their Next Hire

 Since DevOps skills need to span a variety of programs, applications, and coding languages, recruiting can be a little trickier than hiring for other engineering positions.
 By having a solid understanding of these tools, you’ll put yourself in a much better spot as a recruiter to bring in the right person at the right position.

 Looking for more on how to make the right hire?
-Check out our comprehensive DevOps recruitment class taught by senior IT industry specialist Kellyn Pot’vin-Gorman.
+Check out our comprehensive Tech Recruiter Certification Program.
+Our DevOps Engineering class taught by DevOps Evangelist Kellyn Pot’vin-Gorman goes over everything you need to know to start making better DevOps placements, faster.